brbbrb/Project-4/README.md

 To address this issue, we can predict potential default accounts based on certain attributes.
 The idea is that the earlier the potential default accounts are detected, the lower the losses we will embrace.
 On the other hand, we can be proactive by providing tips to customers to prevent default.
 This not only protects our customers but also minimizes our risks and potential losses.

+## Background
+Applying for a credit card can be intimidating for some people.
+Many applications ask for your social security number and your credit may get hit with a hard inquiry.
+We wanted to use a machine learning model remove this friction.

 ## Goal
 To predict whether the customer will default on their credit card payment next month.